kartikchhipa/todoapi/Readme.md

 ## API Endpoints

 1. GET /get - Get the list of TODO items in paginated form.
 The default page size (Number of Results in a page) is 10.
 The page number can be specified in the query parameter as `page`.
 If the value defined by `page` is less than `defaultPageSize` it will become equal to `defaultPageSize` and if it is more than `maxPageSize` it will become equal to `maxPageSize`.
 Pagination is performed by using `PageSize` and `PageState` methods from the ScyllaDB driver for Golang.
+The get method also supports the parameter `status` which can be used to filter the TODO items based on their status.
+The status can be `Completed`, `Pending`, or `In Progress`.

 2. POST /insert - Add a new TODO item.
 The request body should contain the following fields:
 ```json